Celesca/FinalProject-Frontend-DevInit/README.md

 ## About The Project
 ![Era Planner](https://github.com/Celesca/Celesca/blob/main/Project%20Picture/EraPlanner.PNG)

-Personal Manager is the Front-end project that have concept of managing daily life.
+Era Planner is the Front-end project that have concept of managing daily life.
 There are features to manage your events such as calendar, daily journal and to-do list.
 The project was created using Next.js, Bootstrap and FullCalendar.js.
 Unit Testing with Jest.js

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+There are several app features you can use:
+* Calendar feature :
+<br>Organize and plan the event in the calendar.
+They will alert you at the Home page 3 days before the event will occur.
+* Daily Journal feature :
+<br>Take a note from the story or lecture and review it in the future.
+* To-do List feature:
+<br>Forgot to do something you need to?
+Note some lists and do it to clear.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>